My eCommerce Journey: How I Went From Side-Hustle To Full-Time Income with Drop Shipping

 A few years later, I got a job as a salesperson for a warehouse in Los Angeles that sells security stuff like locks.
 That's the place where I learned to order fulfillment, packaging, and shipping stuff.
 I realized that it's the same thing I did on eBay, but I got to learn all the skills to be successful.
 I've been reading books like Rich Dad and Poor Dad by Robert Kiyosaki, which mentioned that you must work to learn instead of working for your wage.
 Therefore, I tried to study all the aspects of the business, including sales and fulfillment.
 At that same time, I am thinking of starting my own company.

-I Did Dumpster Diving and Went into Debt, and It Saved Me.
+I Did Dumpster Diving To Get Out Of Debt, and It Saved Me

 I was impressed to get stuff that companies literally threw in the trash, and I can support myself by just being resourceful.
 I earned only around $12 an hour before taxes, which is not good enough to live a good life in Los Angeles.
 Even at that time, living in that city is very expensive.
 Rent is expensive.
 The cost of the car is expensive.
 Insurance is expensive.
 I was into debt always, so I asked dad for help.